Armin Öhri

 Armin Öhri (born September 23, 1978) is a Liechtensteiner writer who was among the winners of the 2014 European Union Prize for Literature.
 He received it for Die dunkle Muse (The Dark Muse), the first novel of a crime series.
 Armin Öhri grew up in Ruggell and works in Switzerland.
 He has been active since 2009.
 His works are influenced by 19th century crime fiction.
+He is a best-selling author in Liechtenstein.